waveform80/picamera/docs/recipes1.rst

     from picamera import PiCamera

     camera = PiCamera(resolution=(1280, 720), framerate=30)
+    # Set ISO to the desired value
+    camera.iso = 100
     # Wait for the automatic gain control to settle
     sleep(2)
     # Now fix the values